FAQs - Administrators

 - macOS - An Add to keychain checkbox is available on the login screen.
 If you select this check box, your login details will be remembered forever.If you come across “hold for authentication” when printing, see Hold for Authentication KB article for more details.

 - Windows - You do not need to enter your login details when you print a job; you enter them only once when you add a printer.
-These login details are saved for 1 year when you will be prompted to enter them again.

 - ChromeOS - A Remember me checkbox is available on the login screen.
 If you select this checkbox, your login details will be remembered for the selected printer for 7 days.